 All these Bible versions I looked at say in Habakkuk "the just shall live by his FAITH" including Wycliffe 1395, Tyndale 1525, Coverdale, Bishops' Bible, the Geneva Bible, the Revised Version 1885, the ASV 1901, Darby, the RSV, NRSV, ESV, NIV 1984 edition, NKJV, JPS 1917, the 2004 Complete Tanach, the Syriac, the Douay-Rheims and the Syraic by Lamsa.

-Wallace’s NET version amply displays the typical “Every Man For Himself Bible Versionism” mentality so common today.
-Every body thinks he’s an expert and they have no final written authority and no complete and infallible Bible.
-Their “final authority” is their own mind and peculiar and personal understanding.
+Wallace's NET version amply displays the typical "Every Man For Himself Bible Versionism" mentality so common today.
+Every body thinks he's the "final authority" is their own mind and peculiar and personal understanding.

 For much more on this verse see a more in depth study here -